 Vacancies shall arise in the event of the resignation, removal, death, imprisonment of a member, in the event a member has moved outside the District, or has been declared by a court of law to be mentally incompetent.
 Board of Trustees member vacancies shall be filled within forty-five (45) days from the effective date of a resignation or other event which causes a vacancy to exist.

 The vacancy shall be filled with a legally qualified person who is appointed by a majority vote of the remaining members of the Board of Trustees at a regular or special meeting of the Board of Trustees.
+That person shall not be an immediate family member of a current trustee or current employee of the Northville District Library.
+Immediate family member is defined as a spouse, civil union partner, domestic partner, or the parent, child, brother, sister, aunt, uncle, niece, nephew, grandparent, grandchild, son-in-law, daughter-in-law, stepparent, stepchild, stepbrother, stepsister, half-brother or half-sister, of the individual or of the individual’s spouse, civil union partner or domestic partner, by blood, marriage, or adoption.
 The appointee shall hold office until the next general election.

 Section 3.
 Board of Trustees Officers

 Officers of the Board of Trustees shall be Chair, Vice-Chair, Secretary, and Treasurer.